 Naka Ima Kan teaches the system of Chito-ryu Karate.
 Developed by Tsyoshi Chitose, Chito-ryu is a traditional style of martial arts rooted in the principles and techniques of Okinawan Karate.
 The system emphasizes practical fighting applications derived from its core kata (forms) curriculum.
 Students develop themselves through constant attention to kihon-waza (foundational techniques) and regular practice of 2-person drills.
 Students are trained to assess the severity of a possible violent conflict and take appropriate actions to avoid the confrontation if at all possible and if not, to end it quickly using a variety of punches, kicks, strikes, joint locks, take downs and chokes from a standing, sitting or lying position.

 Sensei Brian Buirge has been training in the martial arts since 2000 under his teacher Terry Valentino, Kyoshi (7th degree black belt in Chito-ryu Karate, 2nd degree black belt in Koseido-ryu Jiu-jitsu).
 He’s an active member of the Koshin-ha Chito-ryu Karate Association, holding the rank of yon-dan (4th degree black belt) and he is also an active member of the Koseido-ryu Jiu-jitsu Association, holding the rank of sho-den (1st degree black belt).
 In 2003 he began formal training in Koseido-ryu Jiu-jitsu under current head-instructor Joseph Hedderman, Hanshi and his son Tony Hedderman, Kyoshi.
-Sensei Buirge also visits and trains regularly under James Davenport, Hanshi.
+Sensei Buirge also spent years visiting and training regularly under James Davenport, Hanshi prior to his passing.

 In the philosophy of Shinto, there is a term naka ima which means quite literally “in the center of now.”
 Restated in terms of Western philosophical thought it might be titled the doctrine of the “Ultimate Reality of Presentness.”